matthewsmawfield/TEP-GNSS/TEP-GNSS_manuscript_v0.3_Jaipur.md

 - **Correlation length range**: For screened scalar fields in modified gravity, λ typically ranges from ~1,000 km (strong screening, m_φ ~ 10^-4 km^-1) to ~10,000 km (weak screening, m_φ ~ 10^-5 km^-1), corresponding to Compton wavelengths λ_C = ℏ/(m_φc) of potential screening mechanisms
 - **Universal coupling**: The correlation structure should be independent of clock type and frequency band (within validity regime)
 - **Multi-center consistency**: Independent analysis centers should observe the same correlation length λ
-- **Falsification criteria**: λ < 500 km or λ > 20,000 km would rule out screened field models; cross-center variation >20% would indicate systematic artifacts
+- **Falsification criteria**: λ < 500 km or λ > 20,000 km would rule out screened field models; a coefficient of variation across centers >20% would indicate systematic artifacts

 ### 1.3 Why GNSS Provides an Ideal Test